itsSynn/grimarillion-lightweight-mod-patch/README.md

 # grimarillion-lightweight-mod-patch

-A custom Grim Dawn [Lightweight](https://forums.crateentertainment.com/t/lightweight-mod-for-speeding-up-the-leveling-process/108690) mod ([Patch 6](https://forums.crateentertainment.com/t/lightweight-mod-for-speeding-up-the-leveling-process/108690/674)) compatibility patch for the [Grimarillion](https://forums.crateentertainment.com/t/rel-grimarillion-v92/46587) mod, based on the [Dawn of Masteries compatibility patch](https://forums.crateentertainment.com/t/lightweight-mod-for-speeding-up-the-leveling-process/108690/148).
+A Grim Dawn [Lightweight](https://forums.crateentertainment.com/t/lightweight-mod-for-speeding-up-the-leveling-process/108690) mod ([Patch 6](https://forums.crateentertainment.com/t/lightweight-mod-for-speeding-up-the-leveling-process/108690/674)) compatibility patch for the [Grimarillion](https://forums.crateentertainment.com/t/rel-grimarillion-v92/46587) mod, based on the [Dawn of Masteries compatibility patch](https://forums.crateentertainment.com/t/lightweight-mod-for-speeding-up-the-leveling-process/108690/148).

 > [!WARNING]
 > This patch has been created with best efforts and minimal modding knowledge.
-Support for this patch is not provided by the original mod authors, nor by me.
+Support for this patch is not provided by the original mod authors, nor the patch author.
 Use at your own risk.

 ## Prerequisites